Pandaqi/Pandaqi-Studio/pandaqi-studio/content/epic-medics/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Epic Medics"
-headerTitle: "Epic Medics | A boardgame about fighting viruses"
 blurb: "Oh no, a terrible pandemic is raging across the country!
 Will you be the heroic medics ... or will you play the virus?"
-blurbShort: "A cooperative [One Paper Game](boardgames#one-paper-games) for 2--7 players about fighting an uncontrollable pandemic."
+# blurb: "A cooperative [One Paper Game](boardgames#one-paper-games) for 2--7 players about fighting an uncontrollable pandemic."

-fullHeaderImg: "epicmedics_header"
-headerImg: "epicmedics_bg"
-noThumb: true

-color: "pink"

 date: 2020-03-22

 difficulty: "challenge"
 genres: ["thematic", "simulation"]
-categories: ["boardgame", "one-paper-game", "hybrid-game"]
+categories: ["board-game", "one-paper-game", "hybrid-game"]
 tags: ["hidden-movement", "logic", "player-powers", "traitor", "turn-based", "shared-map", "events"]
 themes: ["science", "cartoon"]